sbrunk/jupyterlab-xkcd-scalajs/README.md

 sbt ~fastOptJS
 ```

-And jupyter lab also in watch mode in another terminal
+And jupyter lab also in watch mode in another terminal:
 ```
 jupyter lab --watch
 ```